 The symptoms of Alagille syndrome may look like other medical conditions or problems.
 Always consult your healthcare provider for a diagnosis.

-Your healthcare provider will perform an exam and obtain a medical history.
-Other tests may be done to evaluate whether you have Alagille syndrome may include:
+Your healthcare provider will do an exam and discuss you or your child's medical history.
+Other tests may be done to evaluate whether you or your child has Alagille syndrome may include:

 - Liver biopsy